Special Programs of Study

 - profession track workshops with peers pursuing similar career paths

-The CIS/IT academic department offers a six month, full-time paid internship program earning 9 credits (Summer-Fall or Spring-Summer time period).
-Second semester sophomores and juniors may apply after meeting with the CIS/IT Department Chair and discussing eligibility with an academic advisor in the Undergraduate Advising Office.
+The Information Systems and Analytics academic department offers a six month, full-time paid internship program earning 9 credits (Summer-Fall or Spring-Summer time period).
+Second semester sophomores and juniors may apply after meeting with the ISA Department Chair and discussing eligibility with an academic advisor in the Undergraduate Advising Office.
 Minimum requirements are the completion of 45 credits and a minimum overall GPA of 2.5.

 Directed Study Programs